sharvas/ft_printf/Welcome file.md

 Manage the minimum field-width
 Manage the precision
 Manage the flags hh, h, l, ll, j, & z.

-The function must conform to 42's norm.
-The function cannot leak.
-All errors must be handled carefully.
-In no way can the function quit in an unexpected manner (Segmentation fault, bus error, double free, etc).
+Allowed functions are write
+¶ malloc
+¶ free
+¶ exit
-Allowed functions are write, getloacale, malloc, free, exit and the three functions of stdarg.
+¶ The functions of man 3 stdargwrite, getloacale, malloc, free, exit and the three functions of stdarg.
 Everything else is forbidden.

 Using the project
 To compile, run make.
 This will compile libftprintf.a.
 To use, include ft_printf.h (located inside includes directory) and use just like printf: